gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 :   A hybrid item is a Digital Archive item that corresponds to a **source record** that is stored in a **source database**.

 Source database
 :   A source database is a database that is separate from and external to the Digital Archive.
-It stores **source record**s.
+    A source database stores **source record**s.
     The [dBase](https://en.wikipedia.org/wiki/DBase) database used by PastPerfect is an example of a source database.

 Source record